Showing up for Class

 - Turn off or silence all electronics, including phones, pads, pods, beepers or anything that might ring or buzz.
 Even in the cubbies or dressing room, please!
 (We don't like to ransack your cubbies during class!) :)

-- Leave children at home, please.
+- Leave children at home, please, unless the class is kid- or family-friendly.
 One or two hours is a LONG time for children.
 Some people are doing yoga with their children as a part of their family's wellness program, and, if so, your child is invited to attend if you have a conversation first with the teacher, and if you're prepared to leave if the child becomes bored or potentially distruptive;

 - Sign in and pay without a reminder; Even members should be sure that a teacher or assistant have acknowledged your presence for our roll;